BEYOND THE ALTAR

 JUNE: THE SUBLIME

-WHAT IT'S ABOUT
+WHAT IT WAS ABOUT

 The altar, in this context, locates the site of creativity and creation, of work according to will, of action; it is the artist and maker’s crucible, the forge; it is the site of inquiry, research, and interrogation; it is the database and the pen.
 It is meant to assume, and imply, we are all inherently creative people doing creative things whether or not we’re artists, writers, musicians; thinkers, teachers, philosophers; coders or engineers; witches or magicians; activists, abolitionists, and healers.
 We make things to shape the way people feel and change the world, and how we do so has explicit political implications and impact beyond our site of creation--beyond the altar.
 In this way, hopefully, the work we do inspires observation, analysis, synthesis, and critical thinking; all towards the end of engaging in deeper, more thoughtful observation and conversation.